-Purposeful Profits
+Purposeful Profits HKSAR

-"Under the goal of Making our Home a Better Place to Live, HKBNers share a strong collective alignment of interest, and are extra passionate to deliver products, services and outcomes that are always great for our stakeholders and Hong Kong's communities.
-And when these occur, we know, compelling business performance and profits will absolutely follow in tandem as evidenced by our results."

-- NiQ Lai, Co-Owner & CEO, Hong Kong Broadband Network

-NiQ left investment banking and joined HKBN in 2004 with a substantial pay cut.
+"Under the goal of Making Hong Kong a Better Place to Live, HKBNers share a strong collective alignment of interest, and are extra passionate to deliver products, services and outcomes that are always great for our stakeholders and Hong Kong's communities.
+And when these occur, we know, compelling business performance and profits will absolutely follow in tandem as evidenced by our results." - NiQ Lai, Co-Owner & CEO, Hong Kong Broadband Network NiQ left investment banking and joined HKBN in 2004 with a substantial pay cut.
 He was attracted by the vision of the company founder, who wanted to grow the company as the no.1 telecom service provider in Hong Kong and make telecom services affordable to the masses.
 NiQ is passionate about developing HKBN talents because he believes if you get the people right, the company will do great.
 He was appointed as Chief Talent & Financial Officer in 2016 and Group Chief Operating Officer in 2017 before he took the helm as CEO in 2018.

-Hong Kong Broadband Network (HKBN) is part of the HKBN Group, a leading integrated telecommunications and technology services provider headquartered in Hong Kong with operations spanning across Hong Kong, Singapore, Malaysia, Mainland China and Macau.
+The Company Hong Kong Broadband Network (HKBN) is part of the HKBN Group, a leading integrated telecommunications and technology services provider headquartered in Hong Kong with operations spanning across Hong Kong, Singapore, Malaysia, Mainland China and Macau.
 It was established by Hong Kong Television Network Limited (formerly City Telecom (H.K) Limited) with Ricky Wong as the founder, a legendary entrepreneur in Hong Kong.

-HKBN's vision is to "Make our Home a Better Place to Live", through its work and by inspiring others to do likewise.
+Company Vision and Values HKBN's vision is to "Make our Hong Kong a Better Place to Live", through its work and by inspiring others to do likewise.
 Its core values are to be: Trustworthy, Responsive, Entrepreneurial and Engaging.

-Hong Kong Broadband Network Purposeful Profits HKSAR

-Purposeful Business as a Core Competitive Advantage

-In 2012, HKBN quantified "Make our Home a Better Place to Live" as its company's core purpose to provide a shared goal and to align action amongst all of its employees.
+Purposeful Profits HKSAR The Strategy Purposeful Business as a Core Competitive Advantage In 2012, HKBN quantified "Make Hong Kong a Better Place to Live" as its company's core purpose to provide a shared goal and to align action amongst all of its employees.
 HKBN does not have any staff, rather it has only Talents, with a capital T. The company is built on making purposeful profits.
-It believes its business is best served by creating a positive impact for cities we operate in and its stakeholders.
+It believes its business is best served by creating a positive impact for Hong Kong and its stakeholders.
 When the company does this right, sustainable profits will follow.
 "We are not a charity, we are a for profit company.
 Making money is important, but we think this is the outcome of what we do, not why we do it.
 We emphasize impact.
 We truly care about the impact we have on people around us."
 NiQ said with his strong conviction and passion.

-Legally Unfair Competitive Advantage (LUCA)

-A purposeful business that creates value for their customers, Talents, suppliers, the community and the environmemt is an integral part of creating what they call LUCA (legally unfair competitive advantage).
+Legally Unfair Competitive Advantage (LUCA) A purposeful business that creates value for their customers, employees, suppliers and the community is an integral part of creating what they call LUCA (legally unfair competitive advantage).
 HKBN's environmental, social and governance commitments go beyond regulatory requirements.
-Its ESG framework (see the diagram on p.56) comprises 5 pillars: Innovation for Customers, Total Rewards for Talents, Responsible & Win-Win Supply Chain Partnerships, Technology & Expertise for Community Betterment and Minimising Environmental Footprint.
-Three of the pillars and how purpose, innovation and profits go hand in hand are set out below:
+Its ESG framework (see the diagram on p.56) comprises 5 pillars: Innovation for Customers, Total Rewards for Talents, Responsible & Win-Win Supply